This article provides a clear guide on how to add new local users to Windows 11.

 Alternatively, you can use the search box on the taskbar to search for Settings.
 Then select to open it.

-Windows Settings pane should look similar to the image below.
-In Windows Settings, click Accounts, and select Family & Other Users on the right pane of your screen, as shown in the image below.
+The Windows Settings pane should resemble the image below.
+In Windows Settings, click on Accounts, and select Family & Other Users from the right pane of your screen, as shown in the image below.

-On the Family & other uses settings page, under Other users, click the Add account button highlighted below.
+On the Family & other users settings page, click the Add account button under Other users, as highlighted below.
 Windows 11 will automatically create a Microsoft online account for the new user.

 Enter the user’s email address and continue to add a Microsoft account.